PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 ## Lacewings

-**Scientific name:**
+**Scientific name:** *Chrysopa* spp., *Chrysoperla* spp., and others

 ![A bright green lacewing on a darker green leaf with some chew marks in it](https://ucarecdn.com/6e742475-8b9e-4bd4-97bf-4c4923037acb/Lacewing.jpg)

-Lacewing larvae eat a wide variety of garden pests including: aphids, mites, thrips, mealybug, whitefly, leafhoppers, and some beetle eggs and pest moth eggs.
+Lacewings are green or brown flying insects with delicately patterned wings that do indeed look like lace.
+Lacewing larvae eat a wide variety of small, soft-bodied garden pests including: aphids, mites, thrips, mealybugs, whiteflies, leafhoppers, moth eggs, and some beetle eggs.
+Lacewing adults feed mainly on pollen and nectar.

-## Lady beetles (ladybugs)
+## Lady beetles (ladybugs, ladybirds)

-**Scientific name:**
+**Scientific name:** Family 'Coccinellidae'

 ![A close-up shot of a ladybug on a bright green leaf](https://ucarecdn.com/3abe0bcb-eb64-45bc-9cad-4144435b86e5/Ladybug.jpg)

-Ladybugs are incredibly good at controlling small pests like aphids and soft bodied insects like caterpillars or thrips!
-Unlike some other predatory insects, ladybugs will eat garden pests throughout their life cycle rather than plant matter. \*Lady beetles\*
+Lady beetles are arguably the most well-known predatory insect.
+They consume large quantities of aphids, mealybugs, mites, scale insects, and other soft-bodied insects throughout their entire lifecycle.
+When prey is scarce some species will feed on pollen.
+Lady beetles are overwhelmingly considered beneficial, although there are a few specific species that can be garden pests such as the Mexican bean beetle (*Epilachna varivestis)*.

+Asian lady beetles have been introduced to North America and are now widespread.
+They can be somewhat of a nuisance when they try to enter homes and buildings to overwinter, and they can also outcompete native ladybug populations.
+However they too are valuable pest-hunters.
+If they make it indoors you can vacuum them up but it is not generally recommended to control them outdoors.

 ## Minute pirate bugs

 **Scientific name:** *Agonum* spp., *Calosoma* spp., *Scaphinotus* spp., and others | [Click to search on Google Images](<>)

 Minute pirate bugs are tiny, fast-moving predators that eat soft bodied insects like aphids, spider mites, and thrips.

 ## Parasitic wasps